Architecture project management: challenges, solutions, & best practices

 This covers everything related to project design from concept to schematic and finally, the approval of all contract documents: the detailed construction specs and the final drawing.

-This stage deals with the inspection of the future construction site and the appointments of people responsible for parts of the project.
+This stage deals with the inspection of the future construction site and the appointment of people responsible for parts of the project.

 You will have to procure all the materials necessary to complete the project.
 In addition, everything that came in the initial project plan needs to be purchased.